Anjalis9718/ChatBot/README.md

 # ChatBot
-This chatbot can be used by any Airline services.
+This chatbot can be used by any **Airline Services** .
 It has number of features like Ticket confirmation queries, Flight information queries and general queries.
 For the queries related to the Database I have used SQL database and for general queries I have created an NLP model for giving the answer to the gereral queries of customers.

 A chatbot developed in Django Framework.
 I have used ajax in javascript, html, bootstrap, css, MySQL and python for developing the product.